membase/ns_server/doc/API/index.markdown

 ## General

-JSON is the only response type, as specified under RFC4267.
+JSON is the only response type the system is capable of at the moment, as specified under RFC4267.

 Authentication will be HTTP Basic, generally over SSL/TLS.
 There may be some non-authenticated content to bootstrap browser based user interfaces that then use